joshuaSweetkindSinger/table_io/README.md

 ## Instantiable Classes
-The top-level instantiable classes are `DelimitedReader`, `DelimitedWriter`, `JsonReader`, `JsonWriter`, `XmlReader`, and `XmlWriter`.
+The top-level instantiable classes are `DelimitedReader` and `DelimitedWriter`.

-Currently this project only implements readers and writers for delimited files, such as csv or tab-delimited files.

 ## Installation